ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 ### Decision Tree
 <img width="481" alt="Screen Shot 2021-03-16 at 7 26 16 PM" src="https://user-images.githubusercontent.com/52756457/111398000-89c90f80-8690-11eb-81b1-1ee6be647b5f.png">
+Above are all the features included in the Decsion Tree Classifier model.
+Each feature is given an importance score that shows its relevant importance in helping the model reach its target answer.

+We can see that V17 is the most important feature in the Decision Tree model by a significant amount.
+V14 is about 1/4th the size of V17.
+This is saying that V17 is almost 4x more important than V14.

 ### Random Forest
 <img width="486" alt="Screen Shot 2021-03-16 at 7 25 49 PM" src="https://user-images.githubusercontent.com/52756457/111398029-a06f6680-8690-11eb-8f14-ab272639d54c.png">
+The plot above shows the importance of each feature in the Random Forest model.
+Just by looking at it we can see that some of these are a lot more important in the Random Forest model than they were in the decision tree model.

+We can see that V14 has the highest importance score and V17 has the 2nd highest importance score.
+We can also see that the Random Forest gives importance to multiple difference features reather than giving a couple features heavy importance like in the decison tree model.
 ### XGBoost
 <img width="480" alt="Screen Shot 2021-03-16 at 7 26 51 PM" src="https://user-images.githubusercontent.com/52756457/111398052-b2510980-8690-11eb-9c80-ef1276915afe.png">
+ Finally here are the feature importance scores for the XGBoost classifier.
+The XGboost model takes alot of importance from the V17 feature and the V14 feature is 2nd most important just like the decision tree model.

 <p></p>
+One interesting thing I noticed was that the feature V10 is 3rd most important for all the models tested.
+I am not sure why that is the case, but it is defentiely interesting to bring up.
+This would require more investigation into the feature V10.
 <p></p>